 AI tools analyze what's measurable: follower counts, engagement rates, posting frequency, audience demographics.
 Some get fancy with sentiment analysis or content categorization.

-Here's what they can't see:
+What they can't see:

 - Relationship history.
 Has this creator worked with your competitor?
 Did it go badly?
 Are they currently in talks with someone else?